Artemisia Gallery

 Artemisia Gallery was an alternative exhibition space in Chicago, Illinois, United States, that operated from 1973 until its closure in 2003.

 History

-The gallery was a cooperative, started by 20 women who were frustrated by the lack of opportunities for female artists in Chicago, and opened in the same month as the ARC Gallery, another Chicago women's cooperative.
+The gallery was a cooperative, one of the Midwest's first feminist Cooperative Galleries located in Chicago, Illinois.
+It was started by 20 women who were frustrated by the lack of opportunities for female artists in Chicago, and opened in the same month as the ARC Gallery, another Chicago women's cooperative.
 Artmesia was named after Artemisia Gentileschi, an Italian 17th-century artist and painter whose best work was first attributed to her father.

 From 1973 to 2003, Artemisia exhibited local, national, and international artists, supporting the careers of over 150 women artists and their mentees.
 The gallery was an active site for exhibitions, lectures, discussions, artist exchanges, and meetings.

 In 1975, the gallery was home to the first meeting of what would later become the Chicago Artist Coalition.

 The gallery closed in 2003.
 Lynne Warren, a curator at the Museum of Contemporary Art, suggested that women had become less drawn to a women's cooperative.